Organize your stay French Polynesia

 Communication Communication French Polynesia

-Communicating in Polynesia in 2020 is much easier than it was even ten years ago: cell phones have a relatively good reception (on the main islands, well enough to make calls and sms), and broadband has even arrived in Tahiti and on ten islands of the Tuamotus and the Marquesas!
-Well, concretely, if it has arrived in the center of the village of the concerned islands, it had not yet been connected everywhere at the time of our last survey at the end of 2019, so that the Internet connections were still very laborious...
-But be patient, it will come soon!
-Overall, the connection speed is "acceptable", but twice as slow in the islands as in Tahiti (or even much slower!).
-Most of the tourist islands have at least one place to connect; otherwise, restaurants, guesthouses and hotels are usually equipped with wifi.
+Communicating in Polynesia in 2025 is much easier than it was even ten years ago: cell phone reception is relatively good (on the main islands, well enough to make calls and send text messages), and broadband has even arrived in Tahiti and on ten islands in the Tuamotu and Marquesas!
+Overall, connection speeds are "acceptable", but slower on the islands than in Tahiti (or even much slower!).
+Most of the tourist islands have at least one place to connect; if not, restaurants, guesthouses and hotels are generally equipped with wifi.
 The latter sometimes charge for the service.

-There are currently two Internet service providers in French Polynesia: Vini, which for a long time had a very lucrative monopoly, and Vodaphone.
-Both offer solutions adapted to visitors, with a SIM card costing a few hundred CFP, to be topped up with phone credit and/or Internet data.
-Top-ups can be purchased in any store or post office in the territory.
-A third operator appeared in 2018: Tahiti Wifi, more adapted to longer stays.
+Today, there are two Internet service providers in French Polynesia: Vini, which enjoyed a lucrative monopoly for many years, and Vodafone.
+Both offer solutions tailored to visitors, with a SIM card costing just a few hundred XPF, to be topped up with phone credit and/or Internet data.
+Top-ups can be purchased online, in any store or at any post office in the territory.

 Electricity and measurements Electricity and measurements French Polynesia